arnavsinha109/Fetch_takehome/README.md

 docker-compose up --force-recreate
 ```
 * The containers should be up and running now
-* You can check the status of the queue using the following steps-
- * Open another terminal instance and pass the following commands
+* You can check the status of the queue by passing the following commands in another terminal instance
  ```
  C:\Your\Path> docker exec -it localstack bash root@95a0f9596a7e:/opt/code/localstack# awslocal sqs receive-message --queue-url http://localhost:4566/000000000000/login-queue